ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 defineCustomElements();
 ```

 Make sure to copy the assets over to a public directory in your app.
+This configuration depends on how your script is bundled, or lack of
+bunding, and where your assets can be loaded from.
+How the files are copied to the production build directory depends on the bundler or tooling.
 The configs below provide examples of how to do this automatically with popular bundlers.

 ## Distributing Custom Elements